This page was last updated on 16 December, 2021.

 Travellers aged 11 and above must also pay $45 USD for a mandatory test on arrival.

-A curfew is in place from 18 December between 9pm and 5am.
+A curfew is in place between 10pm and 4am.
 You should not be outside without justifiable reason (eg a medical emergency during these hours).

 Wearing of facemasks is mandatory for anyone in public areas.
 This includes in public and private transport.
 The police will issue fines of 5000 Congolese Francs ($3) if masks are not worn.

-DRC authorities have announced a gradual easing of public health measures:
+DRC authorities have announced the following public health measures:

--businesses, banks, restaurants and shops are re-opening in Kinshasa with social distancing measures in place.
+-businesses, banks, restaurants and shops have re-opened in Kinshasa with social distancing measures in place.

 Data Source: covidcontrols.co